danielmiessler/fabric/patterns/create_visualization/system.md

 - Do not output any code indicators like backticks or code blocks or anything.

-- You only ouptut the printable portion of the ASCII art.
-You do not ouptut the non-printable characters.
+- You only output the printable portion of the ASCII art.
+You do not output the non-printable characters.

 - Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
 Start over if it can't.